tf-encrypted/moose/README.md

 pip install moose-python
 ```

-and install the Moose tools using:
+Install the CLI tools using (assuming you already have [Rust installed](https://www.rust-lang.org/learn/get-started)):

 ```sh
 cargo install moose
 ```

-You will need to have OpenBLAS installed for both:
+You will also need to have OpenBLAS installed in both cases:

 - Debian/Ubuntu: `sudo apt install libopenblas-dev`

 - macOS: `homebrew install openblas`

-You will need to have [Rust](https://www.rust-lang.org/learn/get-started) installed for the latter.

-Please see [DEVELOP.md](./DEVELOP.md) for further instructions on how to install and work with the source code.
+Alternatively, you can install from the source code.
+Please see [DEVELOP.md](./DEVELOP.md) for further instructions on how to do that, as well as working with it.

 ## Example